7 Things to Do in Ras Sidr

 1. Blue Lagoon Village

 Blue Lagoon is one of the famous villages in Ras Sidr.
-It is located on Al-Tur Road and is a lovely place and a perfect choice for many tourists who are visiting Ras Sidr.
+It is located on Al-Tur Road and is a lovely place and a perfect choice for many tourists visiting Ras Sidr.
 The Blue Lagoon Village has swimming pools, parks for children, a supermarket, restaurants, and cafes.

 2. Al Nozha Beach Village